apace100/origins-docs/docs/types/entity_action_types/selector_action.md

 !!! note

-    See [Minecraft Fandom Wiki: Target selectors](https://minecraft.fandom.com/wiki/Target_selectors) for more information about target selectors.
+    See [Minecraft Wiki: Target selectors](https://minecraft.wiki/w/Target_selectors) for more information about target selectors.

 ### Fields